Saint John Abbey, Müstair: Paintings

 During the 20th-century restoration works, some Romanesque frescoes from the 1160s were discovered here.
 Other murals are dated to Charlemagne's reign.
 The UNESCO recognized these as "Switzerland's greatest series of figurative murals, painted c.
 A.D.
 800, along with Romanesque frescoes and stuccoes".

 The figures seen in the frescos of St Johns are of balanced and symmetrical composition, and throughout the church this creates a sense of story and rhythm.
-The artist’s rapid application of paint and his use of brightness are a means of drawing attention to certain images over others, and shows the complexity and sophistication of the artist's skill.
-There is a clear link between the frescos seen here in Mustair and those seen in the Lombard Church of Santa Maria di Castelseprio, has led some academics to believe that the artist were either local or at the very least familiar with the work seen there.

-One of the main reasons for the popularity of paintings was the fact that literacy is not required.
+The artist's rapid application of paint and his use of brightness are a means of drawing attention to certain images over others, and shows the complexity and sophistication of the artist's skill.
+There is a clear link between the frescos seen here in Mustair and those seen in the Lombard Church of Santa Maria foris portas di Castelseprio, has led some academics to believe that the artist were either local or at the very least familiar with the work seen there.
+One of the main reasons for the popularity of paintings was that literacy is not required.
 As a result of this, the stories of Christianity and the messages that the clergy wish to share become more easily accessible to the masses that may or may not be literate.
 The Abbey of St John holds some of the most important biblical stories.
 These stories hold greater implications for the modern day viewer as it shows what was considered to be the most important elements of Christianity at the time.